 Where: The Viceroy Hotel, Santa Monica

 What: Calling all West Side style aficionados!
 This event promises to be all class from the moment you step onto the Viceroy’s poolside patio.
-Musical entertainment includes KCRW’s Jason Bentley, Anthony Valadez, and Valida.
+Musical entertainment includes KCRW’s Jason Bentley, Travis Holcombe and Mario Cotto.
 Your entrance gets you access to the open bar, dancing, hors d’oeuvres and of course to the midnight toast and celebration.
 Festivities start at 9 p.m.

 Where: House of Blue, Sunset Strip